modm-io/modm/tools/build_script_generator/scons/module.md

 Defaults to **scons build**.

-You can add these arguments to any of the scons commands:
+You can add these arguments to any of the SCons commands:

 - `verbose=1`: gives a more verbose output, so you can, for example, check what options the compiler is called with.